oceanprotocol/ocean.py/READMEs/services.md

 Here are the urls for the local services, for use in `config.ini` etc.
 * Provider url: `http://127.0.0.1:8030`
 * Aquarius url: `http://127.0.0.1:5000`

+### Run your own services, all at once

+Above, we ran all services separately.
+You can also run [Ocean Barge](https://github.com/oceanprotocol/barge) to conveniently run them all at once.